In Broad Daylight, Carjackers Steal Man's Car Right In Front Of His Irving Park Home Of 30 Years

 “Who expects to have a gun pointed at them in the middle of the day,” Cihak said.
 “It shouldn’t be happening)

-Yet it did, and it continues to happen across the city.MORE NEWS: Stolen Ambulance Crashes On Near North Side, Suspect Arrested
+Yet it did, and it continues to happen across the city.MORE NEWS: CBS 2's Audrina Bigos Guest Hosts The Drew Barrymore Show

 Police are investigating and there are no suspects in custody.